vdeminstitute/vdemdata/README.md

 #### Graphics: ####
 * `plot_indicator`: Plot V-Dem indicators for exploratory data analysis.

-#### Data on episodes of autocratization and democratization: ####
+#### Data on episodes of regime transitions (autocratization and democratization): ####
-* `get_aut`: Identify episodes of autocratization in the most recent vdem data set.
-Autocratization is defined as any movement towards autocracy which starts within democracies or autocracies [(cf. Lührmann and Lindberg, Democratization, 2019)](https://www.tandfonline.com/doi/full/10.1080/13510347.2019.1582029)
+* `get_eps`: Identify episodes of regime transitions (autocratization, democratization) in the most recent vdem data set.
+Autocratization is defined as any movement towards autocracy which starts within democracies or autocracies [(cf. Lührmann and Lindberg, Democratization, 2019)](https://www.tandfonline.com/doi/full/10.1080/13510347.2019.1582029).
-* `get_dem`: Identify episodes of democratization in the most recent vdem data set.
 Democratization is defined as any movement towards democracy which starts in autocracies or democracies [(cf. Wilson et al., 2020)](https://www.v-dem.net/en/news-publications/working-papers/)
 * `find_overlap`: Find potential overlaps between episodes of democratization and autocratization which may occur depending on how the thresholds are set.
 * `fix_overlap`: Interactive function to fix potential overlaps between episodes of democratization and autocratization which may occur depending on how the thresholds are set.